JorgSierra/DigitalBooking/README.md

 ## Try the app
 The application is hosted in a free tier account on AWS.
 If the links are broken please let us know by reporting an issue.
->La aplicación esta hosteada en una cuenta gratuita en AWS.
+>La aplicación esta hosteada en una cuenta gratuita de AWS.
 Si los links estan rotos por favor dejanos saber reportando un issue.

 **Front-end app**